kevinlano/RequirementsFormalisation/casestudies/README.md

-This directory contains the source text/images of evaluation cases for requirements formalisation tools.
+This directory contains the source text/images of semi-formal evaluation cases for requirements formalisation tools.

 These are of two kinds: cases of user stories; cases of data requirements.